Find Affordable College Courses

 44% Women

 Central Connecticut State University is the 14th most popular school in the nation for students seeking a master's degree in construction management.
 Each year, around 10,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,162 per year, while in-state graduate students, on average, pay $7,674 per year.
-During the 2020-2021 academic year, 9 people received their master's degree in construction management from CCSU.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 44% were women.
+The average in-state tuition for full-time undergraduates is $6,664 per year, while in-state graduate students, on average, pay $8,300 per year.
+During the most recent year for which we have data, 9 people received their master's degree in construction management from CCSU.
+Around 38% of these students were from an underrepresented racial-ethnic group, and 44% were women.
+Data shows that CCSU graduates that hold this degree go on to make a median salary of $92,827.

 #14